ms Rotterdam Cruise Review

 Helsingborg is a tender port, meaning that ms Rotterdam anchored offshore and used tenders (a.k.a. enclosed lifeboats) to ferry passengers into the city center.
 The port visit was relatively short--about eight hours, minus time for anchoring and taking tenders in each direction--but it was long enough for sightseeing and shopping in the attractive Swedish town.

-We had plenty of time to visit Tivoli Gardens, have a drink at Icebar CPH and dinner at Restaurant Nimb, then shop and sightsee the next morning before walking back to the ship from the city center in time for Rotterdam's 4 p.m. departure.
+We had plenty of time to visit Tivoli Gardens, have a drink at Icebar CPH and dinner at a restaurant in Tivoli, then shop and sightsee the next morning before walking back to the ship from the city center in time for Rotterdam's 4 p.m. departure.

-Our final port of call was, where the ship tied up next to the Oslo Cruise Terminal and the Akershus fortress on the edge of downtown.
+Our final port of call was Oslo, Norway, where the ship tied up next to the Oslo Cruise Terminal and the Akershus fortress on the edge of downtown.

 We had nearly 12 hours of shore time in Oslo, which meant we could trek past the Royal Palace to Frogner Park (site of the Oslo's signature Gustav Vigeland outdoor sculpture collection), walk back into town, take a break on the ship, and return to downtown Oslo for more exploring and shopping.